U.S. Hospitals Prepare Guidelines For Who Gets Care Amid Coronavirus Surge

 "A million intricacies" could come into play in a real-world setting, Rubin said.

-Numerous doctors interviewed by NPR said the U.S. lacks an exact historical comparison for how the coronavirus pandemic could play out, but said guidelines at least offer general principles for steering hospital decision-making.
+Numerous doctors interviewed by NPR said the U.S. lacks an exact historical comparison for how the coronavirus pandemic could play out but said guidelines at least offer general principles for steering hospital decision-making.

-They also said guidelines must be transparent so the public has faith they are fair and ethically justifiable.
-Wynia predicts many hospitals will soon begin releasing their triage guidelines in case the U.S. ends up in an Italy-like situation.
+They also said guidelines must be transparent so the public has faith that the guidelines are fair and ethically justifiable.
+Wynia predicts that many hospitals will soon begin releasing their triage guidelines in case the U.S. ends up in an Italy-like situation.

-And guidelines are needed not just for determining which patients to treat, but how long to treat them.
-Nancy Berlinger, a research scholar at the nonprofit bioethics think tank the Hastings Center in Garrison, N.Y., posed an ethical dilemma.
+And guidelines are needed not just for determining which patients to treat but how long to treat them.
+Nancy Berlinger, a research scholar at the Hastings Center, a nonprofit bioethics think tank in Garrison, N.Y., posed an ethical dilemma.

 "Let's say a patient is on a ventilator but isn't improving, and this patient might — might — do better if they were allowed to stay on the ventilator longer, but there are people waiting for that ventilator," Berlinger said.
 "Do you withdraw the ventilation earlier than you might normally do?
-So it's not just who gets the vent, it's also who stays on it."
+So it's not just who gets the vent — it's also who stays on it."

 For now, U.S. hospitals are unsure whether their triage guidelines will be needed in the coronavirus pandemic, but they must brace for the possibility.